What is Duct Flex?

 Selecting the Best Duct Flex for Your Needs

-- Material Construction: Duct flexes are primarily available in materials like aluminum foil, polyester, and sheet metal.
+Choosing the right duct flex for your portable air conditioner is essential to ensure effective cooling and energy efficiency.
+Here’s a breakdown of what to consider:- Material Construction: Duct flexes are primarily available in materials like aluminum foil, polyester, and sheet metal.
 Each has its own advantages - for instance, aluminum is lightweight and durable, while polyester offers more flexibility.

 - Insulation Properties: An insulated duct can keep air at the desired temperature longer, which is particularly useful if your duct flex reaches outdoors or through unconditioned spaces.
 Insulated flexible ducts often feature a silver jacket for added thermal protection.